Last Updated on May 4, 2021 by Red Nomad OZ

-Come for the opal festival, find yourself a Yowah Nut – either on the opal field or at one of the many opal outlets – or just experience the awesome Aussie outback at its best!
+Come for the opal festival and find yourself a Yowah Nut either on the opal field or at one of the many opal outlets.
+Or just experience the awesome Aussie outback at its best!

-Visit during the dry season and you’d never guess that the Fitzroy River has the highest volume of water in Australia when in flood with an estimated 30,000 cubic metres per second flowing along a 15 km wide flood plain.
+Visit during the dry season and you’d never guess that the Fitzroy River has the highest volume of water in Australia.
+That’s when it’s in flood with an estimated 30,000 cubic metres per second flowing along a 15 km wide flood plain.

 When it’s not being flooded out, visit Fitzroy Crossing for the awesome Geikie Gorge, the closest mainland Australia has by way of icebergs!